 If they don’t, then it’s obvious what’s going on, and you can move forward with anything else involving the project instead of having two people have the same problem that could have been fixed had one apologized in the first place.

 Don’t just say something like “sorry” because there’s nothing specific about it, and it doesn’t show enough remorse for whatever happened.

 For example, suppose someone punched another person unexpectedly out on the streets.
 In that case, all they need to say is “I’m sorry I hit you” without any excuse as to why they did it unless it was a legitimate self-defense situation.

 This is because you can’t justify your actions when apologizing, so it’s best to be straightforward about the whole thing without further explanation than what’s needed to convey precisely what happened in this situation.

 If you want to learn more about the topic check out these articles!

 Don’t forget to apologize for yourself

 If you’re responsible for something that went wrong, then it only makes sense that you take full responsibility for that error instead of placing all of it on someone else or even making excuses as to why you did what you did.

 For example, if a family member was feeling sick and asked you to pick up their medication before work but got caught in traffic and ended up being late anyway, don’t apologize by saying, “I’m sorry I couldn’t make it there on time” because who’s to say you couldn’t see when nothing was stopping you from leaving when it came to traffic?
-Instead, apologize by saying, “I’m sorry I wasn’t able to get there on time even though I tried,” so they know that it’s your fault and not something else.
+Instead, apologize by saying, “I’m sorry I wasn’t able to get there on time even though I tried,” so they know it’s your fault and not something else.

 Don’t beat around the bush